Luke Raley Preview, Player Props: Rays vs. Rockies

 Luke Raley At The Plate

-- Raley has picked up a hit in 56.3% of his 96 games this year, with multiple hits in 20.8% of them.

-- He has hit a long ball in 15.6% of his games this year, and 5% of his trips to the dish.
+- He has homered in 15 games this season (15.3%), leaving the park in 5% of his chances at the plate.

-- Raley has driven in a run in 30 games this season (31.3%), including 11 games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in three contests.
+- Raley has an RBI in 30 of 98 games this season, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 38.5% of his games this season, with more than one run scored in 12.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.